-- This takes the diagnostic information generated by the model, and redirects it to a file called output. - For short jobs, the model can be run interactively. - However, production jobs can take weeks or months to complete. - We therefore need to use a queueing system. - Katana uses the Portable Batch System (PBS).
+- This command takes the diagnostic information generated by the model, and redirects it to an output file. - For short jobs, the model can be run interactively. - However, production jobs can take weeks or months to complete. - We therefore need to use a queueing system. - Katana uses the Portable Batch System (PBS).